After nearly 11 years, I’ve finally decided to pull the plug on Usenet archive: Groupsrv.com.

 Standard RAID levels! – In computer storage, the standard RAID levels comprise a basic set of RAID configurations that employ the techniques of striping, mirroring, or parity

 Data striping! – In some RAID configurations (such as RAID-0) if one RAID disk fails, this file (and all other data), will be lost.
 In other RAID configurations (such as

 Device mapper! – as part of the Chrome OS) dmraid(8) (providing access to "fake" RAID configurations via the device mapper) DM Multipath (I/O fail-over and load-balancing

 Clevo x7200! – Crossfire configuration.
-The x7200 is also capable of various RAID configurations.
-Standard configurations include RAID 0, RAID 1, and RAID 5.
-Custom
+The x7200 has capacity for three hard drives, allowing various RAID configurations, including RAID 0, RAID 1, RAID 5, and also RAID 10